0abc/0abc-a22/README.md

   * infantry swordsmen have +10% walk speed;
   * sentry towers cost no stone and have −25% construction time and −10% health.
 * Carthaginians:

   * market technologies cost −25% resources and time;
   * markets have −50% resource costs and construction time;
   * ships have +20~m vision range;
   * traders have +5% gain;
-  * city walls have +25% health and build time.
+  * city walls have +40% health, capture points, build time, and stone and wood costs.
 * Gauls:
   * infantry spearmen have +10% melee attack damage.
 * Iberians: